yanfeng98/fork-Deepdive-llama3-from-scratch/README.md

 6. Perform a linear transformation again: $Y = X^\prime W_2$
 <br><br>

-<span style="font-size: 1.5em; font-weight: bold;">Calculation of the Dimension Size of the Hidden Layer in the Feed-Forward Layer (Based on the Official Implementation Process of Llama3):</span>
+<h3>Calculation of the Dimension Size of the Hidden Layer in the Feed-Forward Layer (Based on the Official Implementation Process of Llama3):</h3>

 1. Input dimension is dim = 4096
 2. hidden_dim = 4 * dim = 16384  # First, magnify it by four times.
 When initializing the feed-forward layer in the Transformer block, the input hidden_dim is multiplied by four.